Ride-hail drivers rush to register cars before license cap

+NEW YORK (AP) — New York City, the largest American market for Uber, is becoming the first U.S. city to regulate the growth of app-based rides.

-NEW YORK (AP) — Drivers for ride-hailing services lined up for hours to register their cars before New York City enacts a temporary cap on new licenses.
+Uber drivers lined up for hours to register their cars Monday, the day before Democratic Mayor Bill de Blasio was expected to sign a bill placing a temporary cap on new licenses, according to The New York Times .

-The New York Times says hundreds of drivers jammed an Uber office on Monday to get their paperwork in order.

-Democratic Mayor Bill de Blasio has said he is planning to sign the bill into law on Tuesday.

 Once the legislation becomes law, no new licenses will be granted for a year, with the exception of wheelchair accessible vehicles.